jiangxkjohn/jiangxkjohn.github.io/index.md

 * The Second ZJU SLAM Summer School - Jul.2019
 * The Third HIT "Intelligent Robot" International Summer School - Jul.2018

-## Skill

----

-* Very experienced in Python
-* Very experienced in Tensorflow and Pytorch
-* Very experienced in ROS
-* Familiar in C and C++
-* Familiar in OpenCV CUDA
-* Some other documental skills like Git Markdown and Latex

 ## Hobby